 After his first chilled-to-the-bone London winter (to keep from freezing Desani stuffed newspaper into a second-hand overcoat), he somehow — and quickly — made his mark on the world's preeminent city.
 Attractive, brilliant, charismatic, brimming with vitality and self-confidence, the young Indian was befriended by, among others, George Lansbury, a prominent member of the British parliament.
 His patron arranged for Desani to have access to the British Museum and its fabled reading room.

 For the next 20 or so years Desani, ever the intrepid traveler, sailed frequently between India and England.
 He took bit parts in early silent films.
 He worked in England as a stringer for Indian newspapers and in India as a stringer for British newspapers.
 He did a stint as headmaster of the same grammar school from which he had once been expelled.
-(According to Desani, he had the unfortunate duty of relieving from his post the headmaster who had once gave him the boot.)
+(According to Desani, he had the unfortunate duty of relieving from his post the headmaster who had once expelled him for insubordination.)
 He lectured in India and England on Indian antiquities.
 Always a seeker, Desani was fascinated by the diversity of the "socio-religio" (to quote Hatterr) underpinnings of Britain's vast colony.

-By happenstance, Desani arrived back in England just before Great Britain entered World War II.
+By happenstance, Desani returned to England just before Great Britain entered World War II.
 In those days, independence-minded partisans in India and their supporters in the U.K. saw the war as an opportunity for India to press for independence.
 In response, the British Broadcasting Service (BBC) Eastern Services produced wartime radio broadcasts highlighting positive aspects of the bond between England and India (which at the time included both Pakistan and Burma).
 Desani, in his mid-30s, was by then a reliable member of the Establishment.
 He became a BBC-sponsored lecturer and radio commentator.
 He took part in educational programs in Hindi and English which described India's heritage and discussed its place in the modern world.
 A favorite anecdote of Desani's was the time he spoke to inmates of the Barlinnie high-security prison in Scotland.
-"I remember the governor, Mr. Mayo, introducing me, as if it was yesterday….
-(I) greeted them with, 'So glad to see so many of you here today….' " The remark bought down the (jail) house.
+"I remember the governor, Mr. Mayo, introducing me, as if it was yesterday…. greeted them with, 'So glad to see so many of you here today….' " The remark bought down the jailhouse.

 Publication of All About H. Hatterr